 The Ali Pasha House

-The Ali Pasha house on Ioannina island tells the story of his life and rule.
+The Ali Pasha house on Ioannina island tells the story of the Ottoman leader’s life and rule.
 The museum is €3.50 to enter and contains artifacts from the Ottoman era.

 Marvel at the Remnants of the Ottoman Empire

 People of Jewish, Islamic, and Christian faith once all lived alongside each other in Ioannina.
-The highlight of the Aslan Pasha mosque, however, is the view that can be obtained by ascending to the top of its minaret.
+If you are brave enough, the highlight of the Aslan Pasha mosque is the view that can be obtained by ascending to the top of its minaret.

-Equally worth visiting and observing is the Fethiye Mosque, the fortifications of the defensive Ioannina castle, and the old Byzantine bathhouses (early hammam).
-All these buildings can be admired for free on a self-guided walking tour of the city’s historic sites.
+Other notable Ioannina ruins include the Fethiye Mosque, the fortifications of Ioannina castle, and the old Byzantine bathhouses (early hammam).
+All of these buildings can be admired for free on a self-guided walking tour of the city’s historic sites.

 A trip to Perama Cave is a popular excursion from Ioannina.
-The pretty town sits just across the water from Ioannina.
+The pretty town sits just across the water from the Epirus capital.